Identification of Information Structures in Bayesian Games: Identification of Information Structures

 \subsection{Data and Hypothesis}

-Identification hinges crucially on the empirically relevant assumptions about a dataset and a structural model.
-It becomes more difficult for the econometrician to pin down parameters of interest when available data is weak and only limited hypotheses are made about the structural model.
-In what follows, we describe layers of such assumptions that we are going to consider.
+The possibility of identification hinges on empirically relevant assumptions about the dataset and the structural model.
+The econometrician faces a more difficult identification problem when the available data are limited and only weak restrictions are imposed on the structural model.
+In what follows, we describe layers of assumptions considered in our analysis.

-We begin by describing an assumption about the data that the econometrician observes.
-Throughout we assume that the econometrician knows, at least, the common state prior, i.e., the fact that $\theta$ is ex-ante normally distributed with mean $\mu_\theta$ and variance $\sigma^2_\theta$.
-Since our interest lies in identifying the agent's heterogenous informational traits, we consider the possibility of identification with access to rich individual choice data.
-The strongest form of such is to assume that the entire joint distribution of the state and actions is observable.\footnote{In the setting of homogenous agents, the joint observability is essentially equivalent to what is assumed in the identification analysis of \cite{bm2013}.
-They assume that: ``the econometrician observes the realized individual actions and the realized state.
+We begin by specifying what the econometrician observes.
+Throughout, we assume that the econometrician knows the common prior over the state; that is, she knows that $\theta$ is ex ante normally distributed with mean $\mu_\theta$ and variance $\sigma^2_\theta$.
+Since our interest lies in identifying agents' heterogeneous informational traits, we consider identification under rich individual choice data.
+The strongest form of such data is the observability of the entire joint distribution of the state and actions.\footnote{Our joint observability is essentially equivalent to the assumption employed in the identification analysis of \cite{bm2013}.
+They assume that ``the econometrician observes the realized individual actions and the realized state.
 In other words, the econometrician learns the first and second moments of the joint equilibrium distribution over actions and state'' (see pp.\ 1290--1291).
-Note that when private signals (and thus, actions) are conditionally i.i.d., there is no essential difference between assuming that the econometrician observers the realized actions and that she observes the entire distribution of each agent's action.} In contrast, we also consider weaker forms whose requirement levels differ with the chosen number $T \in \N$.
+As such, since their model has a continuum of homogeneous agents who receive conditionally i.i.d.~signals, there is no essential difference between assuming that the econometrician observes the whole profile of realized actions and assuming that she learns the distribution of an individual agent's action.} We also consider a weaker form of data, which requires only the observability of conditional action distributions at two distinct state realizations.